LOADING ...

 And 'how she could raised her weird daughter differently,'

-Pike would merely place one hand aside each eye and directly ahead,
+Pike would merely place one hand aside each eye and stare ahead,

 Sometimes lending a swift kick in her shin.